ryanuber/veneer/README.md

 ```
 The default serialization type is json, but you can configure that by
 calling `\veneer\app::set_default('output_handler', 'xyz')`, where `xyz`
 is any other output handler.
+You can also change the parameter that
+indicates the output handler by calling
+`\veneer\app::set_default('output_handler_param', 'xyz')`, where `xyz`
+is the parameter name.
 Other built-in handlers include `serialize`,
 `plain`, and `html`.
 You can easily add to the available output handlers.
 Take a look in `veneer/output/handler/*` for some examples.